Helping Them Cross the Bridge

 Death and crossing over are uncomfortable topics for many people, but they are an integral part of both everyday life and deep spirituality as well as an important facet of shamanic practice.
 I hope this book becomes a valuable tool and a doorway to a deeper exploration of this subject.

-Deathwalking: Helping Them Cross the Bridge is now available from these online booksellers, as well as brick-and-mortar bookstores and metaphysical shops:
+Deathwalking: Helping Them Cross the Bridge is now available in paperback and ebook format from:

 Paperback ISBN 978-1-78535-818-0